distbit0/distbit.xyz/_posts/2024-06-08-futarchys-back-convo.md

 >
 >The fact that people can sell their private keys makes it seem like it would be impossible to enforce a reversible swap.
 In order to be reversible, there needs to be a period of time where you cannot sell your stake in the swap that you had made.
 Because if you did sell That hackers would find a way to sell their coins, even when it is in a supposedly untradeable state.
 >>
->>how has this issue been addressed by contemporary reversible futarchy implementations?
+>>how has this issue been addressed by contemporary reversible futarchy implementations? test
 >
 >Paul Sztorc fully embraced the fungible subcurrency model, you can see Paul Sztorc's recommended design here https://bitcoinhivemind.com/papers/3_PM_Applications.pdf
 >A 2x2 prediction market, with 4 fungible assets.
 I will call them "combinatorial markets".